The Curse Revisited: When are Distances Informative for the Ground Truth in Noisy High-Dimensional Data?: Quantifying the Effect of Noise on High-Dimensional Neighbors

 where $\zeta^{(d)}:\left(\mathbb{R}^+\right)^2\times\left(\mathbb{R}^d\right)^3\rightarrow\mathbb{R}:$

 and $\Phi$ is the cumulative distribution function of the standard normal distribution. \end{theorem}

 Letting

 the proof of Theorem \ref{CLTspecial} is based on an application of the central limit theorem (CLT) to quantify the limiting behavior of $\rz(d)$.
 However, the random variables $\rz_i$, $i=1,\ldots, d$, are not necessarily identically distributed, i.e., with the same mean and variance.
-Unlike the analysis by \cite{beyer1999nearest, 10.1007/3-540-44503-X_27}, we thus need special conditions to ensure that the CLT is applicable here.
+For this reason, unlike the analysis by \cite{beyer1999nearest, 10.1007/3-540-44503-X_27}, we require special conditions to ensure that the CLT remains applicable in our result.
 To this end, (\ref{condition}) provides a sufficient condition for Linderberg's condition to be satisfied \cite{lindeberg1922neue}.
 A full proof of Theorem \ref{CLTspecial} is provided in Appendix \ref{thandproofs}.